faustlarsen/BeerRoom-Redux/README.md

 ## Description

-_A web app that allows a bar to keep track of pints of beer.
+_A web app with Redux that allows a bar to keep track of pints of beer.
 There were used functional and class compontents, local and shared state, props and PropTypes._

 ### SPECS: